 The vacuum pump is a common device to create or maintain the required vacuum level.
-It generally has a greatly wide application areas as a accessory equipment for other laboratory devices.
+It generally has a greatly wide application area as a accessory equipment for other laboratory devices.

 How does a Vacuum Pump Work?